csecht/opencv-contour-utility2/README.md

 The module `contour_it.py` uses cv2.threshold and cv2.Canny for contour detection.
 It uses cv2.approxPolyDP and cv2.HoughCircles for shape identification.
 See the startup window screenshot, below, for all cv2 functions and parameters used.

+## equalize_it.py
+The module `equalize_it.py` does not involve contours, but explores parameters for automatic histogram equalization.
+It can be used as an optional pre-processing step for contour detection.
+Equalization is by CLAHE, a contrast-limited adaptive histogram equalization method.
+Live updates of the CLAHE histogram are controlled by slide bars for the clipLimit and tileGridSize parameters of cv2.createCLAHE.
+All processing is carried out on a grayscale of the input file.
+The grayscale equalized image can be saved to use as input for `equalize_it.py`.
+For most contour needs, however, the contrast and brightness controls in `equalize_it.py` should be sufficient.

+Be aware that CLAHE works best on images that have a more-or-less continuous range of pixel values across the image, as in sample2.jpg (shells).
+Hence, it does not work well with images that have large areas of similar colors, as in sample1.jpg (pills), sample3.jpg (rummikub), or sample4.jgp (shapes).
+Nonetheless, this module can be fun to play with.
+Live histogram updating may be less responsive with larger image files.

 ### Usage examples:
 From within the program's folder, example command line invocations: